Xeelley/AntViber/README.md

 Ant.on('error', err => { ... })
 ```

-Also Ant:Telegram has `Error` generalization:
+Also Ant:Viber has `Error` generalization:
 ```js
 Ant.on('Error', err => { ... })
 ```